Laguna1989/obsidian_notes/Presentations/2025-06-17_PropertyBasedTesting/2025-06-17_PropertyBasedTesting.md

 # Rapidcheck II

 - Integration with gtest, catch2 and others
-- Support for STL types
+- Support for (most) STL types
-- Create your own generators for custom types
+- Generators for custom types
 - Shrinking
 - Stateful testing
+- Easy to set up

 ---